What is a Learning Management System (LMS) and how can it Elevate Your Employee Training?

 Even if a company has a silky-smooth succession plan, the employee training process can still be a headache for all involved.

-As the HR professional or team lead, you’ll be taking time away from your day-to-day tasks to train the new employee, leaving you to catch up on work later on.
+As the business owner or director, you’ll be taking time away from your day-to-day tasks to train the new employee, leaving you to catch up on work later on.

 And the new hire?
 Well, they just got handed (or emailed) old-school training materials that have them questioning if their new workplace is as forward-thinking as they made themselves out to be in the job ad.